 Onita, who became known as a good worker for AJPW, was never as skilled as the superbly gifted Tiger Mask, but he did adopt a crowd-pleasing and fast-paced high-flying style.
 These moves were not new to Japanese fans per se, but he, along with Tiger Mask, introduced the style to a new generation.
 In the process, it changed what was normally perceived as pro wrestling.

 In the middle of his big push, Onita finally won the NWA Junior Heavyweight Championship by defeating Chavo Guerrero Sr. Onita received the belt and a trophy for his highly contested victory, but when Chavo went to shake his hand, he shocked the fans by grabbing Onita and back suplexing him.
-Chavo Sr. proceeded to destroy the trophy by continuously hitting Onita and attacking him with it for a prolonged period of time, leaving him a bloody mess inside the ring.
+Chavo Sr. proceeded to destroy the shiny trophy by continuously hitting Onita and attacking him with it for a prolonged period of time, leaving him a bloody mess inside the ring.
 This angle, even if done today, would surely turn heads and get people talking.

 Unfortunately, in the middle of this push by Baba, real tragedy struck after a match in 1983 against Hector Guerrero.
-Onita slipped on some water outside of the ring and wound up tearing ligaments, cartilage, and shattering his kneecap.
+Onita slipped on some water outside of the ring and tore ligaments, cartilage, and shattered his kneecap.

 After surgery and recovery, Onita came back in late 1984.
 Still, it was obvious to Baba that Onita was slower and not the same dynamic junior heavyweight that was hastily chosen to be the ace to lead the division, so he had to let him go.

 Atsushi Onita Injured and Struggles Outside of Wrestling

 Most fans might wonder if AJPW let Onita go, then why did he not simply go to rival NJPW instead of to this tiny, almost insignificant indy promotion?
 The answer is probably because in Japan, movement of talent between the two main – and pretty much only promotions – was extremely rare.
 Mostly only well-established foreigners had that luxury.

 UWF and the Rise of FMW